...

 Even before I was a journalist, I was doing investigative work and other progressive work.
 For example, I brought material from the Dalai Lama into Tibet and got material to one person whose brother had already been killed by the Chinese.
 I was worried that he was taking too many chances.
 They caught an American photographer who was with me, and they put her on a plane, destroyed her camera and film.
 If they caught me, in Tibet, handing out material from the Dalai Lama, I would be thrown out of the country.
 The people I would hand the material to would be jailed, beaten, and probably killed.

-They say, ‘well, the NY Times ran it’ and the NY Times says, ‘well the LA Times ran it,’ and the LA Times says, ‘well, it was in a Venezuelan paper,’ or ‘the State Department said so,’ and that is that.
-If the State Department says so, then that’s good enough.
-But it’s impossible for me to report that the State Department is lying, they never tell the truth…ever.
+They say, well, the NY Times ran it and the NY Times says, well the LA Times ran it, and the LA Times says, well, it was in a Venezuelan paper, or the State Department said so, and that is that.
+If the State Department says so, then thats good enough.
+But its impossible for me to report that the State Department is lying, they never tell the truth

 Adams: Which subjects would you like to investigate now?